sshuhan/AI-Robot-Bull/README.md

 # AI-Robot-Bull-Game
-bull is running loose in the above square corral.
+A bull is running loose in the above square corral.
 The robotic rodeo bullfighter is meant to pen the bull, by getting it to chase them, and leading it to the square x so that it can be closed in.

 The rules are these:

 •The bull can only move up/down/left/right (limited by the walls/obstacles).
 •The robot can move in any of the eight immediate neighboring directions (limited by the walls/obstacles).
 •Each round, the robot moves, then the bull moves.